PERSONAL DEPOSIT ACCOUNT AGREEMENT

 (4) certificates of deposit; and interest earnings.

 If you make a telephone banking transaction on or after 8:30 P.M.
 EST, we will post the transaction on the following business day.

 You may also access your account by Online Banking or Mobile Banking by using your computer, tablet, or mobile device, your username and your Password to:

-use Popmoney service as described in the Online Banking Agreement;
+• use the payment services as described in the Online Banking Agreement;

 1. deposit and loan account balances (other than first lien residential mortgage loans serviced by a third party);

 3. whether a specific check number has been paid;

 Please refer to the Online Banking Agreement for information regarding when these transactions will post.